Generalized Sasakian Structures from a Poisson Geometry Point of View: Introduction

 The notion of a generalized complex structure, introduced by Hitchin in his paper \cite{[H]} and developed by Gualtieri (\cite{[G1]},\cite{[G2]}) gives a framework that unifies both complex and symplectic structures on even dimensional manifolds.
 The odd dimensional analog of this structure, a generalized contact structure, was taken up by Vaisman (\cite {[V1]},\cite{[V2]}), Poon, Wade \cite{[PW]}, Sekiya \cite{[S]}, and Aldi and Grandini \cite{[AG]}.
 This framework unifies almost contact, contact, and cosymplectic structures.
 In odd dimensions, classical coK\"ahler and classical Sasakian structures are special almost contact metric structures distinguished by the fact that both generate K\"ahler structures on the cone $M\times \mathbb{R}$.
 It is natural to consider what their generalized counterparts would be.

 Generalized K\"ahler structures were introduced by Gualtieri (\cite{[G1]},\cite{[G2]},\cite{[G3]}) and found their way immediately into the physics literature (\cite{[Hu]}, \cite{[LMTZ]}).
 Generalized coK\"ahler spaces were defined and studied by the author and R.Gomez in \cite{[GT2]} where it was shown that the standard product construction yielded a generalized K\"ahler manifold if and only if each of the factors in the product was a generalized coK\"ahler manifold.
 It is shown there as well that classical Sasakian manifolds lie outside of this class of spaces.
-In \cite{[T]} the author showed that ,indeed, any notion of generalized Sasakian could not arise via a standard product construction.
+(Generalized coK\"ahler spaces were later studied by Wright \cite{[W]} from the point of view of reduction of generalized K\"ahler spaces.)
+In \cite{[T]} the author showed that, indeed, any notion of generalized Sasakian could not arise via a standard product construction.
 What a possible notion of generalized Sasakian might be has been discussed in (\cite{[IW]}, \cite{[S]}, \cite{[V1]}, \cite{[V2]}) but the definitions, while encapsulating many of the properties one would want in generalized Sasakian space, are not all consistent, are defined on the cone $M \times \mathbb{R}$ instead of intrinsically on the space $M$, and don't give an immediate way to distinguish generalized Sasakian from generalized coK\"ahler spaces.